 Active since: February 11, 2003

 I. Standard Hardware Configurations

 The PC Standards Committee will meet quarterly to review changes in technology.
 Consideration will be taken to configure quality desktop and laptop computers that meet the vast majority of computing needs at the lowest possible cost to the university.
 Standard configuration upgrades will be included to give flexibility to the configurations and allow additional uses.
 The committee will make recommendations to the university standard configurations.
 These recommendations will be forwarded for approval by the Information Technology Governance Committee (ITGC).
-Once approved, the Office of Information Technology (OIT) will be charged with installing and supporting these hardware platforms.
+Once approved, the Office of Information Technology (ITS) will be charged with installing and supporting these hardware platforms.